-A typical multipler is between 1.5 and five.
-Most cases fall at or near 1.5.
-Cases with very severe, lifelong, permanent injuries might qualify for a higher multiplier.
+A typical multiplier is between 1.5 and five, with most cases falling at or near 1.5 times the amount of economic damages.
+Cases with severe, lifelong, permanent injuries might qualify for a higher multiplier.

 The Per Diem Method

-The per diem method of valuing pain and suffering places a dollar value on each day of pain and anguish.
-You total the number of days that you spend in pain.
+The per diem method of valuing pain and suffering places a dollar value on each day of pain and anguish, and you total the number of days that you spend in pain.

 When the Multiplier Method and Per Diem Method Aren’t Appropriate

-There may be circumstances where the multiplier method and the per diem method don’t appropriately place a value on pain and suffering.
+There may be circumstances where the multiplier and the per diem methods don’t appropriately place a value on pain and suffering.
 This might be the case where an injury doesn’t require a great deal of treatment but leaves lasting damage.

 For example, an injury might result in burns or scarring.
 The medical treatment itself for these types of injuries may not be that expensive.
 However, the fallout from these injuries is lifelong.
-In that case, the multiplier method and the per diem method may not do justice, and you may argue for a different valuation.
+In that case, the multiplier and per diem methods may not do justice, and you may argue for a different valuation.

 Nevada Law Doesn’t Tell the Jury How to Calculate Pain and Suffering